 This is a question we receive time and time again.
 When is the right time to start my son or daughter into skating or even into hockey?
 I have received requests for skaters from the age of 2 up to the age of 75, and everything in between.
-The big question is really, when is a child ready to start skating?
+The big question is, when is a child ready to start skating?
 Is getting them started early going to give them a leg up on everyone else?
 How much time do they need on the ice?
 Should they start hockey first or learn to skate first?
 Finally, should they learn in a structured environment or an unstructured environment?

-The most important thing when teaching youngsters is that every time a skater leaves the ice you want them to have a smile on their face.
-This way, the next time they are going to skating, they will be excited.
+The most important thing when teaching youngsters is that every time a skater leaves the ice, you want them to have a smile on their face.
+This way, the next time they are going to go skating, they will be excited.
 With this said, many skills can be turned into games.
 Anything that gets the skater completely engaged is the key.
-Fantastic coaching with younger skaters is getting the skater to do the skills you want them to do with out them even knowing.
+Fantastic coaching with younger skaters is getting the skater to do the skills you want them to do without them even knowing.
 For example, kids can pretend they’re driving cars (skating and turning) around and when you blow the whistle they have to park in a garage (practice stopping).
 Being creative, making up games and making sure the kids are engaged is going to feed the passion for skating, which is what we want.

 This leads right into the next aspect for the younger skater – duration of time on the ice.
 Whether it is our camps or just skill sessions, with younger skaters we always want them leaving the rink wanting more.
 Sometimes parents will tell me that their 6-year-old had a 90-minute “structured” practice.
-Most of the time when this happens, about halfway through the practice the youngster usually says, “When is this over?”
-It can tend to be too much.
+Most of the time when this happens, about halfway through the practice the youngster usually asks, “When is this over?”
+IIt can tend to be too much.

 Consistency is much more important than duration.
 For example, would it be better for an adult to do a three-hour workout just once a week or 45-minute workouts four days a week?
 It’s a no brainer.
-Consistency is king.
-The process of going day after day is what will reap the rewards.
+Consistency iis king.
+The process of going day after day iis what will reap the rewards.
 Even if you get a 20-minute skate, your youngster is getting more in the long run.

 That brings me to the big debate: structure vs. unstructured.
 In short, I believe both are extremely important.
 However, you cannot have the unstructured until you have some structure.
 They work together.
 If you bring a beginning skater out on the ice, there is only so much “laying on the ice” a little one is going to do before they cry and want to get off the ice.
 Whether it is a coach or a parent, someone is going to have to help a skater get up, repeatedly.
 Marching, turning, stopping and gliding can all be aided by a good instructor.
 A good instructor will not only teach and help a youngster, but make it fun as well.
 With that said, a youngster, once mobile, can skate on their own.
 This is when you’ll see skaters go and play outdoors for hours on end.
 The mix between both structured ice time and unstructured ice time is the perfect recipe for improvement.